Alva, Oklahoma: Education

 The Alva Independent School District oversees the five public school facilities and a district office in the Alva area.

 Alva is home to Northwestern Oklahoma State University (NWOSU), founded in 1897 as a 'Northwestern Normal School'.
 President James E. Ament and two teachers made up the first faculty, with classes meeting in the Congregational Church.
 The college's main building was built in 1899 and known as the "Castle on the Hill," a huge, fanciful brick building, modeled after a Norman castle, that towered over much of the town.
 The Castle burned down in 1935 and was replaced by Jesse Dunn Hall, which was dedicated in 1937 by Eleanor Roosevelt.
 By 1939, all of the normal schools, including Northwestern State College, offered bachelor's degrees and were reclassified as state colleges.
 In the 1950s, Northwestern added a fifth-year program culminating in a master's degree.
 In 1974, the name changed to its present 'Northwestern Oklahoma State University'.
 In 1996, branch campuses in Woodward and Enid expanded the university's useful service area.
 The university also boasts a proud tradition in athletics, competing as the Northwestern Oklahoma State Rangers in the Great American Conference.
-Formerly residing in the Sooner Athletic Conference in the NAIA, the Rangers made the move to NCAA Division II membership in 2012 under the direction of current university president Dr. Janet Cunningham, and former Director of Athletics Andrew Carter.
+Formerly residing in the Sooner Athletic Conference in the NAIA, the Rangers made the move to NCAA Division II membership in 2012 under the direction of current university president Dr. Janet Cunningham, and former director of athletics Andrew Carter.

 Northwest Technology Center is based in Alva.

 Transportation

 U.S. Route 64 runs east–west through the center of the city, intersecting U.S. Route 281, which runs north–south.
 Route 281 joins Route 64 for one mile between College Boulevard (west) and Lane Boulevard (east) on Oklahoma Boulevard.

 Alva Regional Airport, a 650-acre general aviation facility owned and operated by the city, is immediately south of the city on the west side of U.S. Route 281.

 Alva is located on the Panhandle Subdivision of the Southern Transcon route of the BNSF Railway.
 This is the main transcontinental route between Los Angeles and Chicago, and carries an average of 90 freight trains per day.
 In January 2015 BNSF Railway announced an expansion project to add a second track between Wellington, Kansas and Avard, Oklahoma passing through Alva as part of a $175 million expansion in the South Region.
-By October of 2018, the entire Southern Transcon was double-tracked, except for two bridges.
+By October 2018, the entire Southern Transcon was double-tracked, except for two bridges.